django-inplaceedit/django-inplaceedit-extra-fields/README.rst

 AdaptorAutoCompleteForeingKeyField and AdaptorAutoCompleteManyToManyField
 =========================================================================

-These fields depend on `Django Ajax Select (1.2.5) <http://pypi.python.org/pypi/django-ajax-selects/>`_.
+These fields depend on `django-ajax-selects (1.2.5) <http://pypi.python.org/pypi/django-ajax-selects/>`_.
 You have to create a channel (lookup)

 ::

     {% inplace_edit "content.field_name" adaptor="auto_fk", lookup="my_lookup" %}

-For more info, visit the `doc of ajax select <https://github.com/twidi/django-ajax-select/blob/master/ajax_select/docs.txt#L40>`_
+For more info, visit the `doc of django-ajax-selects <https://github.com/twidi/django-ajax-select/blob/master/ajax_select/docs.txt#L40>`_

 It is recomended you overwrite the following templates: